Murder of Johnnie Mae Chappell: Investigations

 The four men went to trial, but the gun used in the shooting went missing and the detectives were not asked to testify about the confessions.
-As a result, the jury charged Rich with manslaughter and the charges were dropped against the other men.
-Rich served three years in prison, and Cody and Coleman were demoted and later fired after complaining about racism and corruption in the department.
+As a result, the jury convicted Rich, who claimed that he didn't intend to kill Chappell, of manslaughter and the charges were dropped against the other men.
+Rich served three years of a 10-year sentence, and Cody and Coleman were demoted and later fired by detective chief James C. Patrick Sr. after complaining about racism and corruption in the department.

 On the 32nd anniversary of Chappell's murder one of her sons, Shelton, organized a memorial church service for their family.
 Having seen an article about the planned service in the local newspaper, Cody attended, and told the family the details of Chappell's murder and his investigation.
 In 2005 Cody and Shelton filed a civil rights lawsuit against the city of Jacksonville and the men in the car; the suit was dismissed but Jeb Bush asked the Florida Department of Law Enforcement to re-open the murder investigation.